 Everyone needs a little shot in the arm now and then.
 Why not inject some genuine flattery into the discomfort?
-Surely something about your (maybe) new friend is praiseworthy: clothing, handbag, hair or one of their features.
-To keep the flow, ask where she got her apparel or hair done.
-Or describe what her eyes remind you of or how she makes you feel.
+Surely something about your (maybe) new friend is praiseworthy: clothing, shoes, hair, or one of their features.
+To keep the flow, ask where they got their apparel or hair done.
+Or describe what their eyes remind you of or how they make you feel.
 If it peters out from there, you can talk about your own horrible or wonderful hairstylist, or how shopping at the 99 cents store isn't working for your wardrobe.

 5. Non-Electric Current Events

 This may shock you, but certain current topics are supercharged.
 Time to unplug them from the discussion outlet and switch to the heartwarming human interest story you just caught on Facebook, juicy celebrity gossip, or events in faraway places.
 If you're not a news buff, own up to it.
 Admit that you aren't up on the things, and ask if your new partner in conversation crime knows the latest.
-And if she doesn't keep abreast of the news, ask why.
-She might have a story about that.
+And if they don't keep abreast of the news, ask why.
+They might have a story about that.

 6. Next Stop: Education Station

 Going through school was probably a drag, but reminiscing about it can be hilarious and fascinating.
 Elicit memories and stories with open-ended questions, along with the obvious "Where did you go to school?"
 It doesn't matter if it was high school or college, you can ask any number of questions:

 - What was the crazy team mascot?

 - The school fight song?

 - Any shenanigans or pranks to laugh about?